AT/RT - Atypical Teratoid Rhabdoid Tumor

 How Dana-Farber/Boston Children's Cancer and Blood Disorders Center approaches the treatment of atypical teratoid rhabdoid tumors (AT/RT)

-Patients who have atypical teratoid rhabdoid tumors are treated through Dana-Farber/Boston Children's Cancer and Blood Disorders Center, New England's largest and most active pediatric brain tumor treatment center.
+Patients who have atypical teratoid rhabdoid tumors are treated through the Brain Tumor Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, New England's largest and most active pediatric brain tumor treatment center.
 Our team provides advanced treatment options for young patients with AT/RT and other brain tumors.

 What is an atypical teratoid rhabdoid tumor?

 An atypical teratoid rhabdoid tumor, often called AT/RT, is a very rare and fast-growing tumor of the central nervous system.
-If your child has been diagnosed with an ependymoma, there are a number of things that you should know:
+If your child has been diagnosed with AT/RT, there are a number of things that you should know:

 - AT/RT's are part of a larger group of malignant tumors called rhabdoid tumors, which can occur outside of the brain in the kidneys, liver or other locations.